 What types of sugar do you recommend?

 We like to use coconut sugar as it has a lovely caramel flavour that bonds quite well with Chai Addict.
-Honey and maple syrup are also our go to.
+Honey, maple syrup and panela are also our go to.

 What milk do you recommend?

 Is your product vegan friendly?

 Yes.
 Our concentrates contain water, spices and certified organic tea.

 Does your product contain caffeine?